ARCHER2-HPC/archer2-docs/docs/archer-migration/data-migration.md

     rsync -Pv -e"ssh -c aes128-gcm@openssh.com" \
            ./all_my_files.tar.gz a2user@transfer.dyn.archer2.ac.uk:/work/t01/t01/a2user

+!!! important
+    Notice that the hostname for data transfer from ARCHER to ARCHER2 is not the usual login address.
+Instead, you use `transfer.dyn.archer2.ac.uk`.
+This address has been configured to allow higher performance data transfer and to allow access to ARCHER with password only with no SSH key required.

 When running this command, you will be prompted to enter your **ARCHER2** password.
 Enter it and the data transfer will begin.
 Also, remember to replace `a2user` with your ARCHER2 username, and `t01` with the budget